1867

 10:55 PM: Some 10 to 19 miles north of Titanic, the Californian is

-When the Californian's wireless operator calls up Titanic, his ice
+the Californian's wireless operator calls up Titanic, his ice warning is

-warning is interrupted by a blunt "Keep out!
+interrupted by a blunt "Keep out!
 Shut up!
-You're jamming
+You're jamming my signal.
+I'm

-my signal.
-I'm working Cape Race."
-The Californian's sole operator
+working Cape Race."
+The Californian's sole operator listens in to

-listens in to Titanic's wireless traffic and then at 11:30 turns off
+Titanic's wireless traffic and then at 11:30 turns off his set and

 11:30 PM: Lookouts Fleet and Lee in crow's nest note slight haze